aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 - Run `chmod +x resize-disk.sh`
 - Run `./resize-disk.sh 100`

 #### Upgrade to Python 3.10
 The Lambda function you're going to implement requires Python 3.10 runtime.
 This in turn requires the Python 3.10 version of AWS SAM CLI.

-Follow the instructions below to upgrade Cloud9 Python version to 3.10 by fol
+Follow the instructions below to upgrade Cloud9 Python version to 3.10:

 ---
 ```sh
 sudo yum update -y